Cumulocity-IoT/Cumulocity-Amber-Boon-Logic/frontend/README.md

 ------------------------------

 **This widget is provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.**
+While Cumulocity GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.**

 _____________________

-For more information you can Ask a Question in the **[TECHcommunity Forums](https://tech.forums.softwareag.com/tags/c/forum/1/Cumulocity-IoT)**.

-You can find additional information in the **[Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/Cumulocity-IoT)**.